RogerLuo-Code/coding-practice/problem_solution/lc74_search_2d_matrix/lc74_search_2d_matrix.md

 * Integers in each row are sorted from left to right.
 * The first integer of each row is greater than the last integer of the previous row.

+## Analysis
-## Clarifications
+* Clarifications
+    - sorted or unsorted?
-* how is it sorted? row, column, any other properties
+    - how is it sorted? row, column, any other properties
-* how big is the size?
+    - how big is the size?
-* data type
+    - data type
-* return value? boolean, linear index, or indices (row and column)
+    - return value? boolean, linear index, or indices (row and column)
+* Go through some examples
+* Solution
+    - Assumptions: regular 2d matrix with the same number of columns
+    - Input/output (signature): input 2D int array and int scalar; output boolean
-* corner case: zero matrix or zero columns or rows
+    - Corner cases: empty matrix or with zero columns or rows
+    - Algorithm: bineary search
+    - Time/space complexity
+* Coding
-* go through examples
+* Test
+    - Test corner cases: zero matrix
+    - Test general cases

 ## Approaches
-Taking advantages of two properties of the matrix, we can use binary search here.
+Taking advantages of [two above mentioned properties] (#problem) of the matrix, we can use binary search here.
 Two approaches:
 1. Use binary search twice: search along the row and then along the column for the target row (if exists)
-2. The matrix $m \times n$ with [two above mentioned properties](#problem) can be considered as a sorted array of length $m \times n$.
-Binary search is a good candidate for the sorted array.
+2. The matrix $m \times n$ can be considered as a sorted array of length $m \times n$.
+Then apply binary search on a sorted array instead of a matrix.
 ![Matrix to Array](https://leetcode.com/problems/search-a-2d-matrix/Figures/74/matrix2.png)

 ### **Approach 1**: Binary search twice on the matrix